Quick Start

 Tip

-Distribution | Debian version | Kernel version | RaspAP version | Size |
+| Distribution | Debian version | Kernel version | RaspAP version | Size |

-Raspberry Pi OS (64-bit) Lite | 12 (bookworm) | 6.6 | Latest | 869 MB |
+| Raspberry Pi OS (64-bit) Lite | 13 (trixie) | 6.12 | Latest | 885 MB |

-Raspberry Pi OS (32-bit) Lite | 12 (bookworm) | 6.6 | Latest | 897 MB |
+| Raspberry Pi OS (32-bit) Lite | 13 (trixie) | 6.12 | Latest | 858 MB |

-Quick Installer¶
+Quick installer¶

-Alternatively, begin with a clean install of the latest release of a supported Linux distribution.
+As an alternative to a custom OS, RaspAP can be added to an existing system using the Quick installer.
+Begin with a clean install of the latest release of a supported Linux distribution.
 In the example below, Raspberry Pi OS (64-bit) Lite is used.

 Update your OS to its latest version, including the kernel and firmware, followed by a reboot:

-Set the WiFi country inraspi-config
+Set the WiFi country inraspi-config's Localisation Options:

 Invoke RaspAP's Quick Installer: